 power regulation, nanotechnology, and cybersecurity fields.
 Defining risk as the product

-they found that in all three cases a traditional bottom-up approach was insufficient for
+they found that in all three cases a traditional bottom-up approach was insufficient

 quantifying these three variables.
 Reasons why included uncertainty regarding emerging

-threats, lack of clear guidance for risk mitigation and determining risk tolerance, and a poor
+threats, lack of clear guidance for risk mitigation and determining risk tolerance,

 understanding of stakeholders' socio-political concerns.
-Linkov et al. concluded that a hybrid
+Linkov et al. concluded that

-approach combining top-down decision making with bottom-up risk analysis can make it easier
+approach combining top-down decision making with bottom-up risk analysis can make

 for organizations to determine and manage risk.
-With respect to cybersecurity, Linkov et. al
+With respect to cybersecurity, Linkov

 observed that NIST's